magarena/magarena/launch4j/Readme.txt

 To execute the Java jar, use java -Xmx256m -jar Magarena.jar.

 Do not forget to execute Download Images in the Arena menu the first time you run a new release.
 Otherwise you will see a lot of question marks.
-The application stops automatically after downloading is finished.
+The application stops automatically when downloading is finished.

 Magarena supports the following keyboard shortcuts :
 - Space or Right key : action button